 Showing posts with label medication.
 Show all posts

-What to expect when your brain wants to kill you: MEDICATION
+What to expect when your brain wants to kill you excerpt from chapter: MEDICATION

 Prescription medicine is a subject of much debate among mental health patients.
 Some view it as an unnecessary addiction with zombie-like side effects, while others consider it a lifeline to calm and their only chance of recovery.
 I have been told that no one, including Psychiatrists, knows precisely how this class of drugs works.
 It’s not as simple as replacing a chemical deficiency in the brain, as we are sometimes led to believe.
 Moreover, each drug has its benefits and possible side effects.